ravina029/KidneyDisease_end_to_end/README.md

 To provide better user experience a web application is built using Flask, a Python web framework and a trained CNN classifier model.
 Users can interact with the system by uploading medical images through a user-friendly interface.
 The backend processes the uploaded images, makes predictions using a pre-trained model, and returns the results.

-# Data contains 203 images belonging two classes
+# Data contains 203 images belonging two classes "normal" and "tumor"
 The model was trained on a local machine, with relatively small dataset due to the limited processing power of the local machine. dataset link: https://drive.google.com/file/d/15EoQXCKhMYBU8mjxnpVebni-JAZmtezo/view?usp=sharing